 This document contains descriptions of Sequencing Center methods for TOPMed Phases 1-4 and CCDG samples for studies in common between the two programs.
-It also contains descriptions of joint variant identification and genotype calling performed by the IRC in Freeze 6.
-Briefly, ~30X whole genome sequencing was performed at several different Sequencing Centers (named in Table 1).
-In most cases, all samples for a given study within a given Phase were sequenced at the same center.
+It also contains descriptions of joint variant identification and genotype calling performed by the IRC in Freeze 9.
+Briefly, ~30X whole genome sequencing was performed at several different sequencing centers (named in Table 1).
+In most cases, all samples for a given study within a given phase were sequenced at the same center.
 The reads were aligned to human genome build GRCh38 using a common pipeline across all centers.
-The IRC performed joint genotype calling on all samples in Freeze 6.
+The IRC performed joint genotype calling on all samples in Freeze 9.
 The resulting VCF files were split by study and consent group for distribution to approved dbGaP users.
-They can be reassembled easily for cross-study, pooled analysis since the files for all studies contain identical lists of variant sites.
-Quality control was performed at each stage of the process by the Sequencing Centers, the IRC and the TOPMed Data Coordinating Center (DCC).
+To improve file transfer and processing time, freeze 9 VCF files contain only variants with at least one alternate allele in any given study, but they can be reassembled easily for cross-study, pooled analysis by following instructions in the README document distributed with the VCF files.
+Quality control was performed at each stage of the process by the sequencing centers, the IRC and the TOPMed Data Coordinating Center (DCC).
 Only samples that passed QC are included in the call set, whereas all variants (whether passed or failed) are included.